Azure/azure-iot-middleware-freertos/README.md

 ## Repo Structure

-This repo contains the Azure IoT Middleware for FreeRTOS libraries and carries dependencies only to coreMQTT.
+This repo contains the Azure IoT Middleware for FreeRTOS libraries and has dependencies only on coreMQTT.
 For working samples please visit the [samples repo](https://github.com/Azure-Samples/iot-middleware-freertos-samples).
 There we have samples for several devices including:

 - STM32L475
 - STM32L4+